 The Prime Minister, Justin Trudeau, today announced that he will travel to Washington, D.C., on June 20, to meet with United States President Donald J. Trump.

-“Canadians and Americans know we are all better off when we work together to grow the middle class, and create more opportunities for people on both sides of the border.
-I look forward to meeting with government and business leaders in the United States again to explore new opportunities for collaboration and growth, so we can build a more prosperous future for people in both countries.”
+“Canadians and Americans are better off when we work together to grow the middle class and create new opportunities on both sides of the border.
+I look forward to meeting with President Trump to discuss the ratification of the new NAFTA, and how we can continue to strengthen our vital trade and economic partnership.”

-- Canada buys more goods from the United States than China, Japan, and the UK combined.
+- Canada buys more goods from the United States than China, Japan, and the United Kingdom combined.